nens/G4AW-lizard-client/README.md

 ### Internationalisation

-This is a multilingual webapp.
-It supports vietnamese and english.
+This webapp has language support for vietnamese and english.

-The language used is determined by the browser locale of the user.
-This is configurable in `i18n.js`.
+The language used is determined by the browser locale.
+This behavior is configurable in `i18n.js`.

 The language catalogs are located in `locales/en` and `locales/vi`.
 To update these catalogs with new translation strings, run: